zjykzj/YOLO11Face/docs/en/quickstart.md

 This approach allows you to contribute to the project or experiment with the latest source code.
 For more details, visit the [Ultralytics GitHub repository](https://github.com/ultralytics/ultralytics).

-### Why should I use Ultralytics YOLOv8 CLI?
+### Why should I use Ultralytics YOLO CLI?

-The Ultralytics YOLOv8 command line interface (CLI) simplifies running object detection tasks without requiring Python code.
+The Ultralytics YOLO command line interface (CLI) simplifies running object detection tasks without requiring Python code.
 You can execute single-line commands for tasks like training, validation, and prediction straight from your terminal.
 The basic syntax for `yolo` commands is:

 ```bash
 yolo TASK MODE ARGS